mumairtufail/ecommerce_techjoint_bali/public/assets/CART_README.md

 ## 📄 License

-This cart system is part of the Taysan project and follows the same licensing terms.
+This cart system is part of the ecommmerce project and follows the same licensing terms.

 ## 🤝 Contributing